+/s/ Victor E. Grijalva ------Victor E. Grijalva

+Chairman of the Board

-/s/ Victor E. Grijalva /s/ J. Michael Talbert Victor E. Grijalva J. Michael Talbert Chairman of the Board President and Chief Executive Officer
+/s/ J. Michael Talbert

+J. Michael Talbert Chief Executive Officer

-This proxy statement and the accompanying proxy card are dated March 29, 2001 and are first being mailed on or about April 4, 2001 to record shareholders as of March 29, 2001.
+This proxy statement and the accompanying proxy card are dated March 29, 2002 and are first being mailed on or about April 4, 2002 to record shareholders as of March 28, 2002.

-NOTICE OF ANNUAL GENERAL MEETING OF TRANSOCEAN SEDCO FOREX INC. TO BE HELD MAY 11, 2001
+NOTICE OF ANNUAL GENERAL MEETING OF TRANSOCEAN SEDCO FOREX INC. TO BE HELD MAY 9, 2002

-The annual general meeting of Transocean Sedco Forex Inc., a Cayman Islands exempted company limited by shares, will be held at the Royal Pavilion Hotel, St. James, Barbados at 9:00 a.m., Barbados time, on Friday, May 11, 2001 for the following purposes:
+The annual general meeting of Transocean Sedco Forex Inc., a Cayman Islands exempted company limited by shares, will be held at the Royal Pavilion Hotel, St. James, Barbados at 9:00 a.m., Barbados time, on Thursday, May 9, 2002 for the following purposes:

-- To re-elect three directors as members of our board of directors to serve until the 2004 annual general meeting and until their respective successors have been duly elected. - To transact such other business as may properly be brought before the meeting.
+- To re-elect four directors as members of our board of directors to serve until the 2005 annual general meeting and until their respective successors have been duly elected. - 2.
+To approve the appointment of Ernst & Young LLP as independent auditors for 2002. - 3.
+To change by our name by special resolution to "Transocean Inc." - To transact such other business as may properly be brought before the meeting.